Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 So `greeter_user_id` is always provided:

-- in the user/device invitation it only valid value is the `greeter_user_id` provided in `invite_info`.
+- User/Device invitation: its only valid value is the `greeter_user_id` provided in `invite_info`.
-- in the Shamir recovery invitation, it is one of the `recipients` provided in `invite_info`
+- Shamir recovery invitation: it is one of the `recipients` provided in `invite_info`.

-From an internal point of view, the invite API is implemented (both on claimer and greeter side) in the Parsec server with a generic `conduit_exchange` command.
+Internally, the invite API is implemented (both on claimer and greeter side) in the Parsec server with a generic `conduit_exchange` command.
-Currently `conduit_exchange` use the invitation token as identifier for communication: a greeter and an claimer communicate by doing `conduit_exchange` with the same invitation token.
+Currently `conduit_exchange` use the invitation token as identifier for
-However this is no longer possible given in Shamir recovery the claimer will talk to multiple different greeters in parallel.
+communication: a greeter and an claimer communicate by doing `conduit_exchange` with the same invitation token.
-The solution is hence to use the couple invitation token + greeter UserID as identifier.
+However this is no longer possible because in Shamir recovery the claimer will talk to multiple different greeters in parallel.
+The solution is then to use the pair "invitation token" + "greeter UserID" as identifier.

 ### 3.4 - Greeter dance for SAS code exchange

 On greeter side, the `invite_x_claimer_*` API is reused as-is.

-`invite_list` & `invite_delete` can also be used as-is to manage the Shamir recovery invitations.
+The `invite_list` and `invite_delete` commands can also be used as-is to manage the Shamir recovery invitations.

-### 3.6 - Greeter & claimer actual secret share exchange
+### 3.5 - Greeter & claimer actual secret share exchange

 This is done with the `invite_4_claimer/greeter_communicate` command.
-This command requires that both claimer and greeter provide a binary payload this is then passed to the peer.
+This command requires that both claimer and greeter provide a binary payload that is then passed to the peer.

 Claimer payload is empty.

 Greeter payload:

 ```json5